zhgoh/jchess/README.md

 ## Chess

-This is a simple chess game that can be played on the command line as long as your terminal supports Unicode character.
+This is a simple chess game that can be played on the command line.
+(Only uaing ASCII characters)

 ### Visuals